Skip to content

 Common Storm Tracks

 Now, that we have looked at the key aspects of hurricane development, decay, and their key components, it is time to look at the most important aspect of a hurricane, or any tropical system, which is where it goes.
-Although their actual paths will differ during the course of a season, hurricanes usually follow three different patterns based on their origin.
+Although their actual paths will differ during a season, hurricanes usually follow three different patterns based on their origin.
 These patterns are as follows:

 • Originating off the West Coast of Africa – Near the Cape Verde Islands, and traveling westward toward the Caribbean and the East Coast of the United States.